gplv2/Hello-API/vagrant.md

 You will see all the provisioning tasks to ensure php/laravel etc is running decently on Ubuntu 16.04 custom homestead machine.

 ### vagrant ssh

+Now after a while, since it takes some time to complete, you'll see instructions on how to add hosts information to your system to contact the webserver.

+### update code

+If you change code locally, you can now choose to push it to your repository, on the vagrant machine you'll be able to use `git pull` to update the code.
+When Container/Port code has been updated, you'll have to do a fresh installation at the time of writing this, but this is being worked at.